Plan a Field Trip

 Because multiple education programs are scheduled in one day, we cannot accommodate groups that are more than thirty minutes late.
 If you are going to arrive late for your field trip, please call the visitor center and give them the name of your school, your cell phone number, and your expected arrival time.
 You can reach them at 231-326-4700, ext.
 5010.

 The National Park Service is committed to providing the highest level of accessibility for persons with disabilities, while also being consistent with our concurrent mandates for the preservation and protection of our resources.
 Hearing assist devices can be made available for your field trip with advance notice.
 Sand wheel chairs can also be made available for use during your field trip with advance notice.
 The fifteen minute park film is narrated and closed-captioned.
 The Sleeping Bear Heritage Trail and Pierce Stocking Scenic Drive are great options for staff and students with mobility considerations.
 We want you and your students to have the best experience possible during your visit.
-If you have any questions or requests, please contact us e-mail us prior to your field trip.
+If you have any questions or requests, please e-mail us prior to your field trip.

 Field Trip Sample Schedule